JakubJ22/Snake-Game/README.md

                                         Snake Game

-Game is based on the legendary Snake game from Nokia3310.
+Game takes inspiration from legendary Snake game from Nokia3310.

 Every part of this game was written in python, using Turtle library.